NagyD/SDLPoP/doc/Readme.txt

 * Joystick: left/right (for all-directional joystick movement, set joystick_only_horizontal to false in SDLPoP.ini)
 * A: down
 * Y: up
-* X or triggers: shift
+* X or triggers: Shift
 * Start or Back: display in-game menu

 If SDLPoP does not work correctly with your gamepad, it might help if you download gamecontrollerdb.txt and configure SDLPoP to use it.